-- Cancer Risks: While an elevated risk of breast cancer is established, following 10 years of abstinence, this risk slowly reduces.
+- Cancer Risks: While an elevated risk of breast cancer is established, this risk slowly reduces after ten years of abstinence.
 It is controversial if contraceptives contribute directly to women’s increased risk of cervical cancer (Mouth of the Uterus or Womb).
 Both benign and malignant liver tumors have been known to induce stomach pain and bleeding.

 - Increased risk of gall bladder stones, secretory stasis, and pancreatic inflammation.
 Its ability to alter the blood fat milieu in individuals prone to high cholesterol, lipid deposition, or atherosclerosis is debatable.

-- Diane, 35, is not recommended for women who have a history of liver disease (abnormal liver function tests), kidney disease (altered renal parameters), or adrenal insufficiency.
+- Diane, 35, is not recommended for women with a history of liver disease (abnormal liver function tests), kidney disease (altered renal parameters), or adrenal insufficiency.

-- Menopause, unreported vaginal bleeding, undiagnosed or suspected pregnancy, and nursing are all obvious contraindications.
+- Menopause, unreported vaginal bleeding, undiagnosed or suspected pregnancy, and nursing are all apparent contraindications.

 - Sexually Transmitted Infections and HIV: Diane 35 is not a panacea for sexually transmitted infections and HIV.
 In this instance, barrier contraception is the gold standard.